How to take Beautiful DIY Newborn Photos at home. Tips from your London Photographer.

 I miss the calmness of my white studio in London, I miss holding those cute babies, I miss laughing with the parents.
 I miss telling beautiful stories!
 As a London newborn photographer, it breaks my heart that I am unable to capture those very fleeting moments of your baby and precious memories of your family.

 At first, I was quite disappointed but hey, we are all in the same boat here and there is nothing we can do.
-We are living in a very crazy time right now where the most important thing is to stay safe and stay sane!
+We are living in a very unbelievable time right now.
+We’re in lockdown and the most important thing is to stay safe and sane!

 It’s true.
 The newborn phase is fleeting.
 Babies change so much in the first 3 weeks and you won’t get that time back.